 Riley began working with Dr. Elizabeth Carr in December of 2015.
-His job in the office is both as therapy dog and facility dog.
-As our facility dog Riley greets our visitors as relax in our waiting room and wait to see their therapist.
-Part of Riley’s training is to sense which people who are dog lovers and which are not and to invite a pet from those who might be so inclined and to give space to others who are not.
-He’s still perfecting his “love lover radar.”
-Its a work in progress.
+His job in the office is both as a therapy dog and a facility dog.
+As our facility dog, Riley greets our visitors as they relax in our waiting room and wait to see their therapist.
+Part of Riley’s training is to sense which people are dog lovers and which are not and to invite a pet from those who might be so inclined and to give space to others who are not.
+He’s still perfecting his “dog lover radar.”
+It’s a work in progress.

-Fears of dogs is a very common phobia is children. when the child has developed this hesitation in the absence of a specific dog related attack, treatment can often be successful in as little as three or so sessions.
-We know because we’ve seen it happen on several occasions.
+Fear of dogs is a very common phobia is children.
+When the child has developed this hesitation in the absence of a specific dog-related attack, treatment can often be successful in as little as three or so sessions.
+We know because we’ve seen it happen on multiple occasions.

-Riley has assisted Gail Groboski, LCSW-C in helping her younger clients work through their fear of dogs.
-If you or a loved one would like to reduce or eliminate your fears and discomfort around dogs, contact Gail directly for information about this Animal-Assisted Therapy service at (240) 252-3349 Ext.
-811.
+Riley has assisted in helping her younger clients work through their fear of dogs.
+If you or a loved one would like to reduce or eliminate your fears and discomfort around dogs, contact us directly for information about this Animal-Assisted Therapy service at (240) 252-3349.

 Do you know a teen or young adult interested in working with a therapist/dog team?
 We are working to add this service within the next few months.
 We will update this page when new information is available.

 If you want to learn more about animal-assisted therapy, check out Dr. Elizabeth Carr’s podcast on Mastering Counseling or on iTunes!

 Come to Riley’s Instagram page to see what he’s up to when he’s not at work.

 It's not an easy time to be a kid.
 Perhaps it never is, but now it's especially true.
 Let us help you understand and support your child's needs.